LEGO/assume-aws-sso-role/README.md

 Each of these are described below.

-For each of the methods it is possible to select if the script should output the AWS temporary credentials as JSON or by setting environment variables.
-In the latter case, the script should be `source`d.
-It has been tested in Bash and Zsh.
+For each of the methods it is possible to select if the script should output the AWS temporary credentials as JSON or as a set of `export` statements for setting environment variables.
+In the latter case, the output can be used as input for `eval` for actually setting the variables.
 The default is to output JSON.

 Only one of the two methods can be supplied at one time.
 If both are attempted the script will exit with an error message.